ParallelMaths/parallel/pages/8-02-lou-costello.md

 * [ ] During the last few terms
 * [ ] During the middle few terms
 * [ ] When they put in the most effort

+---
+Initially, both series are wildly inaccurate, but within the first 25 terms they both begin to home in on the true value of π.
+Thereafter the curve is almost flat, suggesting that there are only minor improvements in getting close to π.
+Hence, the biggest improvements take place during the first few terms.

 :::